-What Are the Key Garbage Collection Metrics to Monitor?
+What are the key Java Garbage Collection Metrics to Monitor?

 To know if garbage collection is creating Java performance problems, you need to track all aspects of the garbage collection activity in the JVM:

-Now that we have fair understanding of Java garbage collection, let’s summarize by answering some of the questions we started the blog with:
+Now that we have fair understanding of Java garbage collection, let’s summarize by answering some of key questions SREs and Java admins may have:

-- Is garbage collection good or bad?
+- Is garbage collection in Java good or bad?
 Definitely good.
 But, as the adage goes, too much of anything is a bad thing.
-So, you need to make sure Java heap memory is properly configured and managed so GC activity is optimized.
+So, you need to make sure Java heap memory is properly configured and managed so that the GC activity is optimized.

-- When is GC needed?
+- When is Java GC needed?
 It is needed when there are unreferenced objects to be cleared out.
 Since it is not a manual activity, the JVM will automatically take care of this for you.
-From all the information above, you would have understood why GC is needed and when.
-So, that answers this question.
+From all the information above, you would have learned why GC is needed and when.

-- How to tune garbage collection?
+- How to tune Java garbage collection?
 There are two common ways to do this:

 - Keep the number of objects passed to the old generation area to a minimum